The Stakes of the Election & Project 2025

 The Endangered Species Act is now Endangered

 I don’t like to write about topics related to politics, especially in our current divisive and eruptive political environment.
-However, sometimes politics cross the line and challenges important and vital environmental protections.
-This week, the Trump administration announced that it was going to essentially reduce the strength of the Endangered Species Act of 1973.
+However, sometimes politics cross the line and challenge vital environmental protections.
+This week, the Trump administration announced that it was going to essentially gut the Endangered Species Act of 1973.

-Before I get on my soapbox, please realize that there are many species that would be extinct today if not for the Endangered Species Act (ESA).
+Before I get on my soapbox, please realize that many species would be extinct today if not for the Endangered Species Act (ESA).
 This includes the bald eagle, the national symbol of the United States.
-They were placed under protection through the ESA in the 1970s when there were only 400 pairs remaining.
+They were placed under protection through the ESA in the 1970s when only 400 pairs were remaining.
 They were removed from the list in the 2000s because their population increased to 20,000 pairs.
-It took almost 40 years of educating people, hunters, farmers, as well as reducing the use of toxic chemicals for agriculture which inevitably makes their way into the food chain.
-This success story alone should be all we need to keep the ESA held sacred.
+It took almost 40 years of educating people, hunters, and farmers, as well as reducing the use of toxic chemicals (DDT, specifically) for agriculture which inevitably make their way into the food chain.
+This success story alone should be all we need to keep the ESA sacred.

 They’re moving fast on this as well – the new changes are expected to take place next month.
 Not many government changes go into effect that fast.